21 Best Beaches in Western Australia You Must Visit!

 With over 12,500km of beautiful coastlines and 60 national parks along the way, it’s no surprise there are plenty of places to find some sun, surf and relaxation as you explore Australia’s largest state

-There is no greater way to experience the WA than via a great Aussie road trip!
+One of the best ways to experience Western Australia is by an Aussie road trip!
 Check out this Perth to Adelaide road trip itinerary for some stop inspiration!
 Or take a quick road trip from Perth to Margaret River or Kalbarri.

 In case you’re planning to visit more of Australia, check out the most beautiful South Australian beaches, best beaches in Victoria, Queensland, New South Wales and Tasmania too!

-The red earth of the Kimberleys meets the sparkling waters of the Indian Ocean, 200-hundred kilometres north of Broome at Cape Leveque on the Dampier Peninsula.
+The red earth of the Kimberleys meets the sparkling turquoise waters of the Indian Ocean, 200 kilometres north of Broome, at Cape Leveque on the Dampier Peninsula.

 Accessible only by four-wheel-drive down kilometres of red sand tracks, reaching this remote corner of Western Australia is no doubt an adventure, but one well worth the effort.

 You won’t find resorts, hotels, or even an IGA out here.
-Rather, a number of basic beach camping resorts are scattered across the cape each offering something a little different.
+Rather, a number of basic beach camping resorts are scattered across the cape, each offering something a little different in one of the country’s most remote locations.

-It is worth making the short journey to Gantheaume Point, which juts out into the blue ocean and is a popular spot for cliff jumping (at your own risk).
+It is worth making the short journey to Gantheaume Point, which juts out into the blue ocean.

 This beach is wonderful in its own right, but it is also a momentous endpoint for people doing a Perth to Broome road trip.

-The beach is a popular spot for swimming, sunbathing, fishing, and windsurfing.
+It’s also a very popular spot on a Broome to Perth road trip, for swimming, sunbathing, fishing, and windsurfing.
 It also draws in crowds for camping and beach four-wheel driving.

 Eighty Mile Beach Marine Park is an essential feeding ground for small wading birds that migrate here each summer, travelling from other countries that are thousands of kilometres away.